-To simplify things, to me listening to your gut means listening to the part of you that always knows what’s right.
-I know, that’s a little vague.
+To me, listening to your gut means listening to the part of you that always knows what’s right.
+I know that’s a little vague.
 Let me elaborate.

 5 Questions to Ask When Listening to Your Gut